 • Making the model optional: Libraries may choose whether to opt in for immediate comprehensive access or continue with their existing collection-by-collection licenses.

-• Providing a “slow and steady” approach: Institutions choosing the new model will continue to have access to all of the journals and primary source content that they have with expanded access, but their annual fees will increase only modestly to cover JSTOR’s costs and to ensure that, over the long run, all institutions are contributing similarly to JSTOR’s long-term sustainability.
+• Providing a “slow and steady” approach: Institutions choosing the model will have immediate access to all licensed JSTOR archival journals and primary source content, but their annual fees will increase only modestly to cover JSTOR’s costs and to ensure that, over the long run, all institutions are contributing similarly to JSTOR’s long-term sustainability.

 • Current JSTOR participants

-The benefits of the new model for current JSTOR participants:
+The benefits of the model for current JSTOR participants:

 • Your institution gains immediate access to all archival journals and primary source content on JSTOR that is available for licensed access.

 • Full access begins with your institution’s current total Annual Access Fees (AAF) plus a modest adjustment of 2%-5% that continues to be applied annually until you reach the full fee.
-(Please note: Starting January 1, 2024, full access begins with a minimum starting fee that is 20% of the full fee for the collection for those institutions with a current total AAF plus annual fee adjustment that is below the 20% minimum starting fee.)
+(Please note: A minimum starting fee that is 20% of the full fee for the collection applies.)

 • Your current archive investment influences the annual fee adjustment.